 3. Turn Down The Temp: While hot baths and showers may keep you warm during the colder seasons, they can also dry you out.
 Hot water actually breaks down the lipid barrier in your skin and makes it easier for your skin to lose its moisture.
 Use lukewarm water to prevent parched skin.

-4. Add hydrating ingredients: Immediately after exfoliating, bathe your skin with a hydrating mask containing hyaluronic acid, a substance that occurs naturally in the body and is absorbed deeply with no risk of irritation or allergy.
+4. Add hydrating ingredients: Immediately after exfoliating, bathe your skin with a hydrating mask containing hyaluronic acid, a substance that occurs naturally in the body and is absorbed deeply.
 Aloe is another key ingredient that promotes skin hydration.
 Pick products that use aloe vera juice as a base.
 Saturating your skin with the extra dose of natural, organic moisturization soothes, calms and replenishes skin.